matteodem/meteor-easy-search/README.md

 **Tips**
 * Only add an id parameter when you have 2 or more search components on the same index
-* Setting "reactive" to true can make the search faster
+* Setting "reactive" to false can make the search faster

 ### esEach